sodgaard/ES-GCA2000/README.md

 * Wind and QNH display
 * OCA/H line display ✔

+## Compiling instructions
-Compiled using VS2022 Community w MFC v143
+Compiled using VS2022 Community w MFC toolset v143 (VS2019 cannot be used directly as it only has toolset v142)